linkedin/cruise-control/docs/wiki/User Guide/Pluggable-Components.md

 ## Metric Sampler
 The metric sampler is one of the most important pluggables in Kafka Cruise Control, it allows user to easily deploy Cruise Control to various environment and work with the existing metric system.

 The default implementation of metric sampler is reading the broker metrics produced by `CruiseControlMetricsReporter` on the broker.
-This is assuming that users are running Kafka brokers by setting the `metric.reporters` configuration on the Kafka brokers to be `com.linkedin.kafka.cruisecontrol.metricsreporter.CruiseControlMetricsReporter`.
+This is assuming that users are running Kafka brokers by setting the `metric.reporters` configuration on the Kafka brokers to be `com.linkedin.kafka.cruisecontrol.metricsreporter.CruiseControlMetricsReporter`(see [quick start](https://github.com/linkedin/cruise-control#quick-start) on how to do that).

 ## Metric Sampler Partition Assignor
 When users have multiple metric sampler threads, the metric sampler partition assignor is responsible for assign the partitions to the metric samplers.
 This is useful when users have some existing metric system.
 The default implementation assigns all the partitions of the same topic to the same metric sampler.